Ventures

 Aywaa Storyhouse

 Indigenous oratory, dialogue, and artistic expression have transformative power and are the soul of Alaska Native sovereignty.
-The Aywaa Storyhouse project supports the reclamation of Indigenous cultural values in Alaska by elevating the narrative of Alaska Native peoples through stories, art, and dialog that informs and inspires.
+The Aywaa Storyhouse project reclaims and amplifies Narrative Sovereignty by and for Alaska Native Peoples through the arts.

 Indigenous Peoples Ecosystem Stewardship Exchange Program

 Indigenous people around the world are successfully creating area-based stewardship initiatives that provide social, ecological, and economic benefits to people and ecosystems while formally recognizing Indigenous values and sovereignty.
-The Indigenous Peoples Ecosystem Stewardship Virtual Exchange Program will convene Alaska Native leaders to learn from these initiatives and generate ideas for what is possible in Alaska.
-This program seeks to realize sovereignty, stewardship, healing and prosperity for Alaska Native peoples and their lands and waters on their terms.
+The Indigenous Peoples Ecosystem Stewardship Virtual Exchange Program convened Alaska Native leaders to learn from these initiatives and generate ideas for what is possible in Alaska.
+This program was developed to help realize sovereignty, stewardship, healing and prosperity for Alaska Native peoples and their lands and waters on their terms.
 To read the report, click click here.

 Seacoast Trust